Audio Description Lawsuits: Netflix, Hamilton, UC Berkeley, and AMC Theatres

 Audio Description Legal Requirements

 In the US, audio description is required under many of the same anti-discrimination laws that require closed captioning.
 This includes the 21st Century Video Accessibility Act (CVAA), the Americans with Disabilities Act (ADA), and Section 504 and Section 508 of the Rehabilitation Act.
-Recently, however, the focus seems to be predominantly on the ADA, as several lawsuits have been filed against organizations failing to meet the requirements of this act.
+Recently, however, the focus seems to be predominantly on the ADA, as several audio description lawsuits have been filed against organizations failing to meet the requirements of this act.

 Audio Description Under the Americans with Disabilities Act